-The Securities (Preferential Offer) Rules 2017, interalia, cater for the following:
+The Securities (Preferential Offer) Rules 2017 interalia cater for the following:

-- (a) Conditions to be fulfilled; - (b) Allotment of securities; - (c) Notification to be made to the Commission; - (d) Contents of the Preferential Offer document; - (e) The minimum cost of subscription for a private placement is Mur 1 million.
+- (a) Conditions to be fulfilled - (b) Allotment of securities - (c) Notification to be made to the Commission - (d) Contents of the Preferential Offer document - (e) The minimum cost of subscription for a private placement is Mur 1 million.

-For an issuer of debt securities who is targeting 25 investors or more, that issuer will need to either seek a listing on a securities exchange or be rated by a credit rating agency licensed under the Financial Services Act.
+An issuer of debt securities who is targeting 25 investors or more shall:

+- (a) seek a listing on a securities exchange; or - (b) be rated by a credit rating agency licensed by the Financial Services Commission (FSC) or an authority which is a signatory to the International Organisation of Securities Organisation Multilateral Memorandum of Understanding (IOSCO MMoU).